 Do you have a fear of negative reviews?
 It’s okay!
-No one can be perfect all the time, and sometimes a customer’s experience isn’t stellar – be it from a customer service mishap or a miscommunication.
+No one can be perfect all the time, and sometimes a customer’s experience isn’t stellar – be it because of a customer service mishap or a miscommunication.
 If they leave a review (which is way more likely if they’ve had a bad experience than a good one), what’s most important is that you use that information to better your business and that you reply to the unsatisfied customer.

 But how you respond to a negative review is even more important than the review itself.
-So before you start furiously typing away about your side of the story, check out this quick video from Taylor on what you should NEVER do when responding to a review.
+So before you start furiously typing away with your side of the story, check out this quick video from Taylor on what you should NEVER do when responding to a review.

 - Don’t throw your computer.

 - Don’t get emotional.

 - Don’t write a response without giving yourself 24 hours to cool off.

 - Don’t post your response without having someone else look it over.

 - Don’t ignore it.